johnny49r/watt-iz/demo-projects/watt_iz_graphics/WATT_IZ_GRAPHICS_README.md

 # Watt-IZ Graphics Demo Project
 The goal of this project is to demonstrate the features and capabilities of the Watt-IZ Speech Enabled Development Board.

 A graphical user interface (GUI) can be built using the following two graphics libraries:
 - **TFT_eSPI** handles the low level functions such as drawing, refresh, touch screen detection, and many other behind-the-scenes functions.
 - **LVGL** (Light and Versatile Graphics Library) is built on top of the TFT_eSPI library and provides graphical widgets to build a user friendly GUI.

-Initialization of these two libraries can be found in ***gui.cpp*** in the function **guiInit()**.
+Functions that initialization and manage these libraries can be found in ***gui.cpp***.
+See the function **guiInit()** for an example of initializing the libraries.
 Also note that this function allocates two drawing buffers in PSRAM which significantly reduces the use of SRAM.
 A small *dma_linebuf* is created in SRAM to speed up drawing.

 ## Hardware Requirements
 - Working Watt-IZ board version 1.2 or higher.